1926 Pittsburgh Panthers football team: Colgate

 "The few hundred Colgate rooters who traveled with their team from Hamilton, N. Y., for the game Saturday set a good example for Pitt students to follow.
 After the game was over and most other spectators had left the field the visiting Colgate students stood up and sang their alma mater without the aid of a band.
-The act was specially commendable in view of the fact that Colgate's defeat Saturday was the first in two years.
+The act was specially commendable since Colgate's defeat Saturday was the first in two years.
 The New York state students proved that they have as strong school spirit in defeat as in a continued series of victories."

 The Pitt lineup for the game against Colgate was Blair McMillin (left end), William Kern (left tackle), Howard Linn (left guard), Andrew Cutler (center), John Roberts (right guard), Chester Wasmuth (right tackle), Albert Guarino (right end), Paul Fisher (quarterback), Gilbert Welch (left halfback), James Hagan (right halfback) and Allan Booth (fullback).
 Substitutes appearing in the game for Pitt were James Rooney, James Scanlon, Albert DiMeolo, Andrew Salata, Richard Goldberg, Joseph Schmitt, Markley Barnes, Charles Crabb, Mike Getto, Clyde Jack, Joseph Archibald and Alfred Amann.